 Here’s a closer look at the streaming set up.
 The laptop on the left controls the cameras and streams the service to YouTube.
 The laptop on the right is for monitoring the live stream on YouTube and following the comments during the service.

 Look down and you’ll see a mess of cables and equipment on the floor.
 There has been no attempt at neatness.

-The laptop on the right is for monitoring the service on YouTube.
-It's sitting on a music stand.
+Yes, the laptop on the right is sitting on a flowerpot stand.

 Here's Matt at the video and streaming controls.

 Mike and Ken are in the sound room each week ruling the audio world and monitoring the service on YouTube.

 Sitting in the congregation the experience is much the same as attending on a sunny summer Sunday after two weeks of solid rain, though there aren’t even that many folks in the congregation!
 You can see and hear everything just as on a normal Sunday.
 During the hymns we all stand and turn to face the Fishbowl.
 It must be strange for Elaine to have the whole congregation facing away from her.

 Hymns are different though.
 We all stand in silence listening to Scott, Kati and Lisa.

 The offering is different too.
 We don’t pass the plate.
 There is an offering plate at the door when you come in.
 One day this fall we arrived to find this oddly appropriate offering.